jgome284/hello-memes-app/README.md

 # hello-world-app
-This is a multi-container app that counts page views and displays a simple print statement.
-It is based on documentation for [docker compose](https://docs.docker.com/compose/gettingstarted/).
+This is a multi-container app based on documentation for [docker compose](https://docs.docker.com/compose/gettingstarted/).
+The app pulls a ramdon meme from the following [reddit api](https://github.com/D3vd/Meme_Api).
+One container serves as a redis database to cache the total amount of memes shown to the user.
+The front end of the app is built using flask, html, and css.
+It is hosted on a Linux Alpine container.

 ## Prerequisites
 To start, you need to have Docker Engine and Docker Compose on your machine.
 You can either: